tathagatk22/sample-django/README.md

  This project can be hosted using many tricks, one of them is shown below.

-- Hosting on Ubuntu using gunicorn
+- Hosting on Ubuntu using Gunicorn 19.10.0 without static content

     ```
   # To install the latest updates of ubuntu